L-Blondy/tw-colors/README.md

    </html>
 ```

-That's it, you site has a *light* theme!
+That's it, your site has a *light* theme!

 ### Adding more themes